 Extracting “covered” subsets provisions complete copies of data to multiple teams and frameworks.
 This avoids the delays caused by cross-team constraints, while reducing the cost of maintaining multiple data copies.
 Maintaining the variety and relationships of data further means that every test runs smoothly using consistent data, unlocking optimal coverage levels.

-Using Test Data Automation, covered test data subsetting can be integrated with the different techniques set out in this article.
+Using Enterprise Test Data, covered test data subsetting can be integrated with the different techniques set out in this article.
 Each technique is furthermore reusable on-the-fly, automatically allocating coverage-optimised data to parallel teams and frameworks:

 Integrated test data technologies can be reused on-the-fly to ensure that every tester and test is equipped with the data they need.

 The automated test data techniques outlined in this article enable organisations to create and allocate the data they need for every test scenario, boosting test coverage drastically.
-Furthermore, these techniques form part of an integrated and automated test data suite, Curiosity’s Test Data Automation.
+Furthermore, these techniques form part of an integrated and automated test data suite, Curiosity’s Enterprise Test Data.

 This blog is part 3/4 in a series focusing on test data modernization.
 Check out the other 3 parts below: